paymentwall/paymentwall.github.io/docs/reference-product_management_vc.md

 # Product Manager - Virtual Currency

-It is easier to manage virtual economy of your application by using Paymentwall **Product Manager**.
+It is easier to manage the virtual economy of your application by using Paymentwall **Product Manager**.
 You can add, update or remove price points anytime you want without changing the integration or source code of your application.

-Please make sure your project is configured as **Virtual Currency API** before starting.
+Please make sure that your project is configured as **Virtual Currency API** before starting.

 ## Setup Regions

-You can also specify the Regions that you want to service.
+You can also specify the Regions that you want to support.
-By setting Region groups, you can provide different currencies for each group of countries.
+By setting the Region groups, you can provide different currencies for each group of countries.
 If you don't want to specify, please feel free to skip it.

 ## Setup price points

-By using virtual currency, you can add your own price points to specific payment method.
-Do following steps to configure your price points.
+By using virtual currency, you can add your own price points to a specific payment method.
+Please do the following steps to configure your price points.

-* Access your **project settings** and set the virtual currency exchange rate and name of your virtual currency.
-For example, lets set the virtual currency like 1 USD = 15 Gold coins:
+* Access your **project settings** and set the virtual currency exchange rate and the name of your virtual currency.
+For example, let's set the virtual currency like 1 USD = 15 Gold coins:

 <div class="docs-img">
     <img src="/textures/pic/integration/widget/vc-exchange-rate.png">
 </div>

-* You can also set more than one currency exchange clicking on **Manage Currency Rates**.
-So your project will have an USD exchange rate, and an EUR exchange rate for EUR region:
+* You can also set more than one currency exchange by clicking on **Manage Currency Rates**.
+So your project will have a USD exchange rate, and a EUR exchange rate for EUR region:

 <div class="docs-img">
     <img src="/textures/pic/integration/widget/vc-custom-xe.png">